survivejs/react-book/manuscript/12_authoring_libraries.md

 Invoking any of these will update *package.json* and create a version commit to git automatically.
 If you execute `npm publish` after doing this, you should have something new out there.

 Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests just in case.
+It's better to catch potential issues early on after all.

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer more structured approach.
 It can take some pain out of the release process while automating a part of it.
 For instance, it is able to detect possible breaking changes and generate changelogs.